eth-cscs/sarus/doc/quickstart/quickstart.rst

 Quickstart
 **********

+This page provides instructions to quickly deploy Sarus using a standalone archive containing statically-linked binaries for the engine, the hooks and some dependency software.

+The content in this page is intended for those interested in installing and using Sarus without building the software beforehand.
+If you want to build Sarus from source or through the Spack package manager, please refer to the :doc:`Custom installation </install/index>` section.

 Install Sarus
 =============

-You can quickly install Sarus by following the simple steps below.
+You can install Sarus by following the steps below.

 1. Download the latest standalone Sarus archive from the official `GitHub Releases <https://github.com/eth-cscs/sarus/releases>`_: